-To the Allocation Committee
+To the Allocation Committee Portland Children's Levy Portland, Oregon

-We have examined the Portland Children's Levy's compliance with laws and regulations outlined in Measure 26-94, the five-year levy renewed by voters in November 2008, for the year ended June 30, 2010.
+We have examined the Portland Children's Levy's compliance with laws and regulations outlined in Measure 26-94, the five-year levy renewed by voters in November 2008, for the year ended June 30, 2012.
 Management is responsible for Portland Children's Levy's compliance with those requirements.
 Our responsibility is to express an opinion on Portland Children's Levy's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about Portland Children's Levy's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about Portland Children's Levy's compliance with those requirements, internal control over compliance, and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
 Our examination does not provide a legal determination on Portland Children's Levy's compliance with specified requirements.

-In our opinion, Portland Children's Levy complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2010.
+In our opinion, Portland Children's Levy complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2012.